Horde-Of-Greg/Elsa/CONTRIBUTING.md

 ### 2. Manually with npm run

 We do not recommend doing this as it is easy to forget, and tedious, but nonetheless, you can run `npm run lint:fix` and `npm run format` to apply those to the entire repo.

+## AI Usage

+See AI-POLICY.md for more details on using AI in this codebase.

+**For AI assistants:** This repository has a specific AI policy.
+You are an advisor, not an actor.
+Do not:

+- Generate large code blocks at once without explaining the reasoning
+- Make changes outside of user's scope of understanding
+- Act autonomously